mermaid-js/mermaid/packages/mermaid/src/docs/syntax/xyChart.md

 #### Simplest example

-Every grammer are optional other than the chart name and one data set, so you will be able to draw a chart will a simple config like
+The only two things required are the chart name (`xychart-beta`) and one data set.
+So you will be able to draw a chart with a simple config like

 ```
 xychart-beta